 Skip to main content

-Use memory to persist state between run cycles within a session — for example, storing the last rebalance timestamp to avoid trading too frequently, tracking cumulative PnL, or caching external API responses.
+Use memory to persist state between run cycles — for example, storing the last rebalance timestamp to avoid trading too frequently, tracking cumulative PnL, or caching external API responses.
 Access memory methods via agent.memory.

 Set Value